Keyfactor/axis-ipcamera-orchestrator/README.md

 ## Installation

-1. **Download the latest Integration Template Universal Orchestrator extension from GitHub.**
+1. **Download the latest AXIS IP Camera Universal Orchestrator extension from GitHub.**

-    Navigate to the [Integration Template Universal Orchestrator extension GitHub version page](https://github.com/Keyfactor/axis-ipcamera-orchestrator/releases/latest).
+    Navigate to the [AXIS IP Camera Universal Orchestrator extension GitHub version page](https://github.com/Keyfactor/axis-ipcamera-orchestrator/releases/latest).
 Refer to the compatibility matrix below to determine whether the `net6.0` or `net8.0` asset should be downloaded.
 Then, click the corresponding asset to download the zip archive.

    | Universal Orchestrator Version | Latest .NET version installed on the Universal Orchestrator server | `rollForward` condition in `Orchestrator.runtimeconfig.json` | `axis-ipcamera-orchestrator` .NET version to download |
    | --------- | ----------- | ----------- | ----------- |